cryptax/techweb/phone.md

 - Download Lineage for your OS.
 I have `j5ntle`.
 - I recommend having at hand a SD card reader and USB power cable :)

 - **I had to fix the ZIP** of Lineage I had downloaded, [otherwise it would fail with error at Install in my case, damn](https://forum.xda-developers.com/showthread.php?t=2522762)
 - Fix the ZIP: in the file `META-INF/com/google/android/updater-script`, remove the assert line (entirely).
 Then, re-zip with the patched file.
 Make sure to zip with the same layout (files directly starting in the zip at root, not in a directory).
-- Put the Lineage ZIP on your SD card (`adb push ...`)
+- Put the Lineage ZIP on your SD card (`adb push ...` e.g `adb push lineage.zip /sdcard/TWRP`)
 - Reboot your phone in Recovery mode and Flash Lineage [following those instructions](https://www.getdroidtips.com/install-custom-rom-using-twrp-recovery/).
-Do not check checksum (we've patched it!).
-Keep fingers crossed ;)
+Once inside TWRP, (1) wipe and **swipe to factory reset** (no option change), (2) install the zips (do not check the checksum as we've patched it).
+Install GAPPS or other zips.
+If needed, files can be copied to the sdcard using adb.